allenlinsh/vocab-learner/README.md

 # :books:Vocab Learner
-A software for learning vocabularies (Windows only)
+A free software for learning vocabularies (Windows only)

 # Installation
 1. Download the folder **build_v1.1**